 If approached tactfully, setting deadlines needn’t be a project management issue that keeps you awake at night.
 Instead, it can be a great source of focus.

 Setting deadlines for yourself and your team means that you can plan your work effectively around the dates that the project is required, ensuring that everyone remains organised and ready for the task at hand.
 Without this focus, the project lacks clarity, objectives, and structure, all of which are important for effective project progression.

-Project management software allows you to set realistic and flexible deadlines.
-A task or project’s due date can be adjusted within the Project Management Platform with a click of a button, triggering an automatic notification to all team members involved, avoiding the need to send various emails.
+Project management software allows you to easily adjust a task or project’s due date, which will trigger an automatic notification to all team members involved, thus avoiding the need to send multiple emails.
 All changes to a task’s due date are audited, so it’s easy to identify when a task needed more time than was originally scheduled, which will be vital when setting deadlines in the future.

 Check back next week for our fourth blog – How to Solve Project Management Problems: Client Expectations